 Governor John Hickenlooper directed the Colorado Water Conservation Board (CWCB) in 2013 to create a policy document reflecting Colorado's water values - incorporating a productive economy, efficient and effective water infrastructure, and a strong environment.
 Colorado's Water Plan (CWP) identified a number of actions, goals, and measurable objectives that will help promote those values for generations to come.
-In 2017, the General Assembly made grant funds available for CWCB to help implement the Critical Action Plan set forth in the Water Plan (HB 17-1248).
+In 2017, the General Assembly first made grant funds available for CWCB to help implement the Critical Action Plan set forth in the Water Plan.

 The Water Plan Grant funding is available to promote progress on the critical actions identified in the Water Plan and its measurable objectives.
 The Board will fund the projects, programs and activities that have the best opportunity to make progress on the Water Plan's objectives.
-All applications will be assessed based on funds available for a particular Water Plan Implementation category.
-See CWCB's website for Water Plan Grant category balances.
+All applications will be assessed based on funds available for a particular Water Plan implementation category.